 The Chan Zuckerberg Initiative uses SurveyMonkey Apply (SMApply) as its grants management portal.
-All applications — both the Letter of Intent and Full Application — must be submitted through this portal (https://apply.chanzuckerberg.com).
+All applications must be submitted through this portal (https://apply.chanzuckerberg.com).
 SMApply is configured to work best using the Google Chrome browser.
 It is recommended that you familiarize yourself with this portal well in advance of any deadlines.
 Deadline extensions will not be granted.

-- The Phase 1 pilot application process is a two-stage process: Letter of Intent and Full Application (if invited).
+- The application process is a two-stage process: Letter of Intent (LOI) and Full Application (if invited).

-- Eligibility: Please refer to the above Eligibility section of the RFA announcement.
+- Eligibility: Please refer to the Eligibility section of the announcement.

-- Award Period: Proposals should be 2.5 years (30 months) in duration with a project start date of no earlier than January 1, 2021.
-Actual start date may vary.
+- Award Period: Awards will be four years (48 months) in duration with an expected start date of March 1, 2024.

-The Letter of Intent (LOI) consists of the following sections (called tasks in the grants portal): Applicant Details, Equal Opportunity & Diversity, Organization Details for Coordinating PI, Project Details, Project Proposal, and Biosketches for Coordinating PI and Co-PIs.
+The application (Letter of Intent) consists of the following sections (called tasks in the grants portal): Applicant Details, Organization Details, Proposal Details, Project Proposal, Biosketches, Equal Opportunity & Diversity (optional).

-- Name and email (auto-filled): To edit your name or email, please do so in your account information by clicking your name in the upper right corner and clicking My Account in the dropdown menu.
+- Name and email are auto-filled.
+To edit your name or email, please do so in your account information by clicking your name in the upper right corner and clicking My Account in the dropdown menu.

 - Organization, Title/Position, Department or equivalent.